עברית | English |

 The Actor Chidren Love - Rabbi Michael Weigel

-As a result of the increasing tension due to the security situation, and its affects on the children, Rabbi Michael Weigel made a special visit to the schools of Chabad Ashkelon.
+As a result of the increasing tension due to the security situation, and its affects on the children, Rabbi Michael Weigel made a special visit to the schools of Chai Ashkelon.
 The children didn't cease laughing during the performance and each returned to their class with a smile on their face and noticeably more relaxed.
 We wholeheartedly thank Rabbi Weigel for his visit and the joy he gave to the students

 Working to Raise the Childrens' Spirits